 Security & Safety

-Airport staff seem to tolerate airport sleepers, as long as you’re in the right spot.
-Security guards will relocate any travellers in the Secure zone to to the pre-Security, public areas for the night.
+Airport staff seem to tolerate airport sleepers if you’re in the right spot.
+Security guards will relocate travellers in the Secure zone to the pre-security/public areas for the night.

 At the time of this update, we have no reports from travellers commenting on safety issues at Boston Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review